Gavin Esler: Political career

 In August 2018, Esler spoke at a People's Vote rally in Edinburgh.
 People's Vote is a campaign group calling for a public vote on the final Brexit deal between the UK and the European Union.
 On 23 April 2019, he was announced as a candidate for Change UK in London in the May 2019 European Parliament election.
 The party announced its intention to stop Brexit and pursue a second referendum on membership of the EU.
 It gained 3.4% of the vote nationally and failed to win any seats.
 In London the party achieved 5.3% of the vote, but this was only just over half of the number required for Esler as lead candidate to win the 8th and last seat under the d'Hondt system of proportional representation used in the election.

 In an interview with the Huffington Post, published on 6 May 2019, Esler stated that, "I want to stop Brexit.
 Fix Britain.
 And then I want to reform the things that are wrong with the EU".
 He added, that he thought Nigel Farage was "affable" and a "good communicator", but whilst he was "more honest on that than many other politicians who support Brexit", his approach was reminiscent of Nazism; "The word 'betrayal' was used in Germany from 1919 onwards and throughout the 1920s with terrible results".

 Esler has criticised the way the BBC and other TV and radio news has handled balance.
 He states that the present mode of balance involves "if you have a Tory on you get a Labour Party person", but says that "that's not what politics is like anymore".
 He criticises giving equal balance to "someone who really knows what they are talking about" and "someone who is essentially the village idiot".

 In August 2021 it was announced that Esler would be a competitor on BBC's Celebrity MasterChef.
 He left the competition during a quarter-final "after serving up an ‘incomplete’ dessert compared to ‘soup’."

 Personal life

 Esler has been married to rock violinist Anna Phoebe, his second wife, since 2012.
-They have two children.
+They have two children and live in Deal, Kent.
 He was first married in July 1979, to teacher Patricia Warner, and they had two children together.
 The couple's separation was reported in 2008 and a divorce granted in 2010.

 Esler's hobbies include camping, hiking and skiing.
 He is a fan of progressive rock, citing King Crimson, Jethro Tull, Colosseum and Pink Floyd as favourite bands, and presented Prog magazine's Progressive Music Awards for three consecutive years between September 2012 and 2014.